 Travel trailers offer a different set of benefits.
 The ability to detach the towing vehicle to go run errands and make other trips adds ease for people who enjoy exploring away from the campsite.
 Additionally, travel trailers tend to be less expensive than motorhomes – especially for people who already love and own an SUV or truck.

-When you shop for a travel trailer, you’ll be presented with size options ranging from mini campers to 36’ long full-size campers.
+When you shop for a travel trailer, you’ll be presented with size options ranging from small travel trailers to 36’ long full-size campers.

 Micro and Mini Campers